-Early Spring Date: March 1 Late Spring Date: May 20 Most Frequently Seen: March 24 - April 5
+Early Spring Date: March 1 Late Spring Date: May 20 Best Dates to See in Spring: March 28 - April 7

-Yellow-bellied Sapsuckers are winter residents in the Washington metro area, and they usually leave in early April to go to their northern breeding areas in Canada and the northern United States.
-The best time to see one at Monticello Park is during the last week in March and the first few days in April.
+Spring: Yellow-bellied Sapsuckers are winter residents in the Washington metro area, and they usually leave in early April to go to their breeding areas in Canada and the northern United States.
+The best time to see one at Monticello Park is during the last week in March and the first week in April.
 Occasionally, a straggler will be seen in the park as late as the third week in May.

 Where to See Them in the Park